HenrikSamuelsson/course-introduction-to-software-product-management/course-3-clients-need-and-sw-requriements.md

 - Small
 - Testable

-A user story shall by trace during development.
-A traceable user story mainly means that it can be traced to the code that implements it.
+User stories shall also be traced, a traceable user story mainly means that it can be traced to the code that implements it.
+One way to acheive this is to have an identifier for each user story and tag commit messages or the code itself with this identifier.

 ### Acceptance Tests